 Research indicates 20 per cent of people over 75 years of age are at risk.
 Clearly they need regular eye checkups for glaucoma.
 Other high-risk groups include: people over 60, family members of those already diagnosed, diabetics, and people who are severely nearsighted.

 Regular eye examinations are the best form of prevention.
-In general, get your eyes checked for glaucoma:
+In general, get your eyes checked:

 - before age 40, every 2-4 years